What Attracts Silverfish to Your Home | Effective Solutions

 • Yellowish scales on shelves and surfaces

-• Small, dark fecal spots near potential food sources
+• Small, dark droppings near food sources

 Frequently Asked Questions